The D-Mask – The last Mask ever needed for Diving or Snorkeling?

-Similar to current full-face masks, it secures around the forehead, the sides of the head, jaws and the chin.
+Similar to current full-face masks, it secures around the forehead, the sides of the head, jaws, and the chin.
 Assuming that it does indeed create a tight seal, it’ll provide a lot fewer pressure points on your face and will be more comfortable to wear and use.
 It will offer the same safety and dangers as current full-face snorkeling masks.

 The level of comfort also increases as you can breathe through your mouth or nose and you won’t need a mouthpiece.
 This reduces or eliminates jaw fatigue and tremendously improves the comfort of diving or snorkeling.

 The last positive that the D-Mask offers is also the same as you get with any full-face mask today.
 That is that you get a full 180-degree view as the lens is covering the whole front of your face.
 You can look up, down, left or right without the frame of the mask to restrict your view.